A transformational camp

 Five years on, this iteration of Hill Tribe led by Paddy and Hannah offers young people a slightly different experience of On the Hill.
 This year in addition to our journeys up the hill each morning and the work on the farm, we will make use of the Cob Barn each day where we will explore our physical creativity in relationship with ourselves, each other and the drums.

-12-2pm Work on the land, kitchen beginning to make dinner
+11-1pm Work on the land, & in kitchen beginning to make dinner

 6pm-7pm dinner